-Theme Source Insight LCWIP application Existing cycle demand PCT 2011 Census (LSOA) Identifying existing cycling demand for journeys to work Used to identify and quantify desire lines for existing cycling Existing cycle demand Strava Identifying existing demand for a wider range of trips Used to identify existing demand for cycling and highlight gaps in Census data Existing cycling infrastructure Identifying existing network to build on Identified a gap in provision linking to the city centre and across the River Calder in the south Potential cycle demand PCT Go Dutch (LSOA) Identifying potential cycling demand for journeys to work Used to identify and quantify desire lines and alignment options for potential demand CyIPT Checking for recommended infrastructure improvements and sourcing traffic count data Used to cross-reference LTN 2/08 guidance on required cycle provision - by traffic volume and speed Local planned cycle network Identifying planned network Identified various planned improvements that could be linked to from proposed routes in future Cycling Potential Index Hex mapping to show demographic propensity to cycle Used to sense-check and inform desire line identification and prioritisation Stakeholder engagement Workshop nodes Identifying key POIs for employment, leisure, education and utility Added to base maps, along with GIS-identified destinations Workshop desire lines Joining nodes to identify desire lines Provided confidence in identified desire lines and suggests future route extensions Mobycon interpretation Expert input for desire lines, based on interpretation of stakeholder-identified nodes Put forward stakeholder-identified desire lines, which provided confidence in identified desire lines and offered alternatives
+Theme Source Insight LCWIP application Existing cycle demand PCT 2011 Census (LSOA) Identifying existing cycling demand for journeys to work Used to identify and quantify desire lines for existing cycling Existing cycle demand Strava Identifying existing demand for a wider range of trips Used to identify existing demand for cycling and highlight gaps in Census data Existing cycling infrastructure Identifying existing network to build on Identified that there is very little existing cycling infrastructure in the south east of the city Potential cycle demand PCT Go Dutch (LSOA) Identifying potential cycling demand for journeys to work Used to identify and quantify desire lines and alignment options for potential demand CyIPT Checking for recommended infrastructure improvements and sourcing traffic count data Used to cross-reference LTN 2/08 guidance on required cycle provision - by traffic volume and speed Local planned cycle network Identifying planned network Identified potential links to CS1 and NCN66, as well as an existing planned link to Bierley Cycling Potential Index Hex mapping to show demographic propensity to cycle Used to sense-check and inform desire line identification and prioritisation Stakeholder engagement Workshop nodes Identifying key POIs for employment, leisure, education and utility Added to base maps, along with GIS- identified destinations Workshop desire lines Joining nodes to identify desire lines Provided confidence in identified desire lines and suggests future route extensions Mobycon interpretation Expert input for desire lines, based on interpretation of stakeholder-identified nodes Put forward stakeholder-identified desire lines, which provided confidence in identified desire lines and offered alternatives

-Classifying and prioritising cycling desire lines in Wakefield
+Classifying and prioritising cycling desire lines in Bradford

-- 3.17 LCWIP guidance states that desire lines should be identified and then classified. - 3.18 All desire lines identified through analysis of existing cycle demand, potential cycle demand and the stakeholder workshop were mapped alongside the growth areas and classified (see Figure 3.2).
-The desire line analysis can be compared with existing segregated cycling infrastructure in the area of focus shown in Figure 3.3, which shows that existing infrastructure does not align with the desire lines identified. - 3.19 Desire lines were then classified as shortlisted (for further consideration) or longlisted (de-prioritised at this stage).
+- 3.18 LCWIP guidance states that desire lines should be identified and then classified. - 3.19 All desire lines identified through analysis of existing cycle demand, potential cycle demand and the stakeholder workshop were mapped alongside the growth areas and classified (see Figure 3.2).
+The desire line analysis can be compared with existing segregated cycling infrastructure in the area of focus shown in Figure 3.3 which shows that existing infrastructure does not align with the desire lines identified. - 3.20 Desire lines were then classified as shortlisted (for further consideration) or longlisted (de-prioritised at this stage).